heyiamanoop-dev/MS-Teams-with-Audiocode-SBC-setup-on-AWS/README.md

 ### Prerequisites

+1. Login to FreePBX Admin UI → Admin → Module Admin
+2. Ensure these are installed and enabled:
+3. • SIP Settings ✅
+   • Trunks ✅
+   • Inbound Routes ✅
+   • Outbound Routes ✅
+   • Extensions ✅
+4. After making changes in each page, Submit and Apply config.

+### Prerequisites

 Login to FreePBX Admin UI → Admin → Module Admin Ensure these are installed and enabled:
 • SIP Settings ✅